-He is President of the National Defence University in Islamabad.
+He is the President of the National Defence University in Islamabad.
 He was previously the Corp Commander of Peshawar.
 In On 1987, General Raja was commissioned into an Infantry Battalion.
 He attended the Command and Staff College in Quetta, Egypt, as well as the Command and Staff College in Cairo and the National Defence University in Islamabad.

-Brigade Major of an Infantry Brigade, Commanding Officer of an Infantry Regiment, Brigade Commander of two Infantry Brigades, Chief of Staff of a Corps, General Officer Commanding of an Infantry Division, Director General (Analysis), Directorate General ISI, Inspector General Communication & Information Technology Branch General Headquarters Rawalpindi, and Corps Commander of a Corps are among his various Command, Staff, and Instructional assignments.
+Brigade Major of an Infantry Brigade, Commanding Officer of an Infantry Regiment, Brigade Commander of two Infantry Brigades, Chief of Staff of a Corps, General Officer Commanding an Infantry Division, Director General (Analysis), Directorate General ISI, Inspector General Communication & Information Technology Branch General Headquarters Rawalpindi, and Corps Commander of a Corps are among his various Command, Staff, and Instructional assignments.

 Lt.
 Gen Faiz Hameed

 At the moment, he is the Commander of the XXXI Corps in Bahawalpur.
 Earlier, he served as Corp Commander XI Corp, Peshawar.
 He also served as the 24th Director-General of the Intelligence Agency ISI.
 He was commissioned in the Baloch Regiment.
 Previously, Faiz served as Adjutant General in Rawalpindi’s General Headquarters (GHQ).
 Also, in his military career, he was the chief of the ISI’s counter-intelligence wing.